wdawson/okta.github.io/_source/books/api-security/api-keys/index.md

 <div class="chapter-author">By Joël Franusic</div>

 A critical part of designing an API is determining how to grant users access to sensitive or important parts of it.
-While many APIs have publicly accessible endpoints that don’t require authentication, the vast majority of APIs require a user to authenticate before any request can be fulfilled.
+While many APIs have publicly accessible endpoints that don't require authentication, the vast majority of APIs require a user to authenticate before any request can be fulfilled.

 You need to authenticate with Stripe to charge a credit card, you have to authenticate with Twilio to send an SMS, and you have to authenticate with SendGrid to send an email.
-There’s really no way to avoid authentication.
+There's really no way to avoid authentication.

 This chapter will cover two main aspects of managing API tokens: